NikhithaRS/NikhithaRS/README.md

 <h2>💫 About Me</h2>

-- 🎓 CS undergrad trying to make sense of code & caffeine
+- 🎓 CS undergrad trying to make sense of code & caffeine ☕
 - 🌙 Peak productivity hours: 12AM–3AM (no regrets 😅)
-- 💻 Most confident in full-stack web dev (I love making ideas real!)
-- 🎨 UI/UX lowkey my favorite part of building stuff
+- ✨ Goal: Build things that look good and work great
 - 🧠 Curious learner + debugger by nature
-- 🤝 Always open to collab & cool projects
+- 😄 Always down to collab, learn, and vibe with techy minds

 ## 🌐 Socials: